 Merchandise is not a topic that we blog about often as we focus on Marketing and PR here on this blog, but there are many amazing articles we refer to and suggest often and they are included here for your reference.

 First, Know Where to Buy Merch

-For all your practical questions (where can I buy t-shirts in bulk?, how much should I charge?, etc.), again check out THIS ARTICLE on Music Think Tank.
+For all your practical questions (where can I buy t-shirts in bulk?, how much should I charge?, etc.), I recommend this guide from Sonicbids and even though its a wee bit older, this article on Music Think Tank.
 It is an absolute goldmine of information, and it will help you immensely.